ossia/ossia-docs/source/index.html.md

 * File path : used for when a string is a filesystem path, like `/home/self/sound.wav` or `c:\document.txt`
 * Generic buffer : when a string should be interpreted as a a raw binary blob.
 * Float array : when a parameter has a fixed number of floating point values, like vec2f.
-* Float list : when a tuple consists exclusively of values of type float.
+* Float list : when a list consists exclusively of values of type float.
 * Same for int list and string list.
-* Dynamic array : when a tuple's size may change during execution.
+* Dynamic array : when a list's size may change during execution.

 ```c
 ossia_parameter_t param = ...;